RubixDev/Rug/markdown/SURVIVAL_Category.md

 - Default value: `false`
 - Required options: `true`, `false`
 - Categories: `CRAFTING`, `SURVIVAL`, `RUG`

-### newShulkerBehavior
-Makes shulkers behave like in the current 1.17 snapshots
-Shulkers hit by a shulker bullet have a chance to spawn a new shulker and teleport
-- Type: `boolean`
-- Default value: `false`
-- Required options: `true`, `false`
-- Categories: `EXPERIMENTAL`, `FEATURE`, `RUG`

 ### noCreeperGriefing
 Prevents Creepers from destroying blocks